How to Write a Compelling Psychology EE

 - Example: Instead of "How does social media affect teenagers?", try "To what extent does exposure to idealized body images on Instagram contribute to body dissatisfaction among adolescent girls aged 14-16?"

-Actionable Tip: Brainstorm a list of potential topics that interest you.
+Useful Tip: Brainstorm a list of potential topics that interest you.
 Then, refine each topic into a specific and researchable question.
 Share your potential research questions with your teacher for feedback.

 Conducting Thorough and Ethical Research